Ismail Matar

-Ismail Matar Ibrahim Khamis Al Mukhaini Al Junaibi (إسماعيل مطر; born 7 April 1983 in Abu Dhabi) is an Emirati footballer who plays as an attacking midfielder or forward for UAE Pro League club Al Wahda.
+Ismail Matar Ibrahim Khamis Al Mukhaini Al Junaibi (إسماعيل مطر; born 7 April 1983 in Abu Dhabi) is an Emirati former footballer who played as an attacking midfielder or forward.

 Matar was awarded the Golden Ball at the 2003 World Youth Championships after being voted the tournament's best player even though the UAE only reached the quarter finals.
 He is best known for leading the UAE to their first ever trophy, which was held in Abu Dhabi in 2007.
 Matar scored 5 goals in 5 games, and was named player of the tournament and the top scorer.